ka411/New-Lead-Intake-Qualification-n8n-Worlflow-/README.md

 First Name | Last Name | Email | Budget  | Message | Date | Rejected

 The workflow maps form fields directly to these columns and stamps Date with the current day.

+📬 Email Templates (Gmail)

+Budget 100–1,000
+Subject: Hey, thanks for inquiring with ABC company
+Body: Acknowledge inquiry → say you’ll call later this week.

+Budget 1,000+
+Subject: Hey, thanks for inquiring with ABC company
+Body: Acknowledge → ask them to book a call at your calendar link.

+Internal notification
+Subject: New Lead
+Body: Name, Email, Budget, Message (sent to the configured internal address).

+Tip: personalize subjects/bodies and replace the placeholder booking link with your real calendar URL.